dkumor/rtcbot/examples/streaming/README.md

 ## Adding Audio

 Now let's add an audio stream.
 Be aware that a Pi 3 with USB microphone might struggle a bit sending both audio and video at the same time.
-Try the code on your desktop/laptop first to make sure it works before attempting use with the Raspberry Pi.
+Try the code on your desktop/laptop or a Pi 4 first to make sure it works before attempting use with the Pi 3.

 Based on what you know of RTCBot so far, and knowing that you can use a microphone with the `Microphone` class, do you think you can figure out audio just looking at the video code above?